 - The Program Coordinator or Adult Education Director may allow some exceptions to these entrance requirements

 All applicants must complete ICS-100 Introduction to the Incident Command System and IS-700 National Incident Management System, an Introduction prior to the start of classes.
-Available online at training.fema.gov
+Free online training at training.fema.gov

 - 160 total hours